 - 1) Grievances seeking a grade change should first be taken to the instructor of the class.
-If a student feels he/she needs to take the matter further, the Associate Dean for Academic Affairs should be consulted. - 2) After a professor has submitted grades to the Registrar's office, the grades are final and may not be changed except with permission from the Academic Standards Committee, or, for changes arising from a mathematical, administrative or clerical error, the Associate Dean for Academic Affairs.
+If a student feels he or she needs to take the matter further, the Associate Dean for Academic Affairs should be consulted. - 2) After a professor has submitted grades to the Registrar's office, the grades are final and may not be changed except with permission from the Academic Standards Committee, or, for changes arising from a mathematical, administrative or clerical error, the Associate Dean for Academic Affairs.
 All decisions of the Academic Standards Committee with respect to requests for grade changes shall be final. - 3) Requests for changes to grades must be made no later than: - a. forty-five (45) days after the date set by the official Academic Calendar for the end of that semester's final exams; or - b. three (3) weeks after the contested grades are posted, whichever is later. - 4) To qualify, a requested grade change must allege facts indicating a basis for the change that falls within one of three categories set forth below and in accordance with the policies detailed below: - a.
 Mathematical, Administrative, or Clerical Error - i.
-Upon a showing that a grade was recorded in error due to a mathematical error, administrative error, or clerical error, a grade change will be presented to the Associate Dean for Academic Affairs. - ii.
+Upon a showing that a grade was recorded in error due to a mathematical error, administrative error, or clerical error, a grade change will be presented to the Associate Dean for Academic Affairs.

+- ii.
 A mathematical error is an error based upon an incorrect calculation of a student's score on an exam or in a class, such as an error in addition, subtraction, or other formulaic error. - iii.
 An administrative error is a non-mathematical error made by a faculty member in reading a student's exam, such as unintentionally overlooking a portion of a student's exam answer. - iv.
 A clerical error is an error, other than those addressed above, such as a transcription error.
-Clerical errors are not limited to errors made by faculty and include errors made by a staff member after a faculty member has turned in his or her grades.
+Clerical errors are not limited to errors made by faculty and include errors made by a staff member after a faculty member has turned in his or her grades. - v.
+Challenges to grades based on any of the above grounds first shall be addressed directly with the faculty member responsible for the grade.
+If the faculty member agrees that a mathematical error, administrative error, or clerical error has been made, the faculty member shall submit the request for a grade change to the Associate Dean for Academic Affairs. - vi.
+If the faculty member does not agree that a mathematical error, administrative error, or clerical error has been made, the student may submit a written request for the change to the Academic Standards Committee.
+The committee shall allow the faculty member to provide a written response and shall conduct any investigation it deems necessary.
+If the faculty member involved is a member of the Committee, the faculty member shall be recused from participating in the deliberations.